Faminic/backend-v2/MANUAL.md

 'Rooms' are the sections into which a venue can be divided.
 They can be added and deleted by the administrator.

 #### Products
 Products are the things that users can book and pay for.
 They can contain multiple rooms, and make it possible for a user to book portions of a venue (e.g. two courts of the Sports Hall).
-A product also has hourly, half-day and day prices.
+A product also has hourly, half-day and day prices (shown in pounds).

 Products can be added, deleted, and edited.